-Even the most sophisticated software product is worth investing in it only if it can bring real business value.
+Even the most sophisticated software product is worth investing in only if it can bring real business value.
 A software architect is a person who ensures that you spend money on tech solutions wisely instead of taking the shot in the dark.
-Specifically, he or she is responsible for bridging the gap between a company’s business strategy and technical solutions it purchases or builds.
+Specifically, they are responsible for bridging the gap between a company’s business strategy and technical solutions it purchases or builds.

 On top of that, a solution architect is a so-called middleman between different stakeholders and programmers.
-In particular, this person explains business requirements to a coding team so they can develop a product that solves real business problems.
+In particular, this person explains business requirements to a coding team to develop a product that solves real business problems.
 Hence, if you plan to create a complex solution for your enterprise, be sure to have a proper solution architecture in place.

 Want to complete your next development project with a team of skillful programmers?